-Scott Cook’s practice focuses on the representation of individuals in employment disputes.
+Scott Cook’s practice focuses on the representation of individuals in employment matters.
 He has represented individuals in a wide range of employment matters and has been Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization since 2011.
+He has been named a Super Lawyer by Texas Monthly magazine in 2019 and 2020.

-Scott represents clients throughout Texas in all stages of litigation in both federal and state courts.
-His practice regularly leads him to the courtroom, where he has gained notable first chair trial experience in trying cases to a jury in state and federal court.
+Scott has represented clients throughout Texas in all stages of litigation in both federal and state courts.
+He has tried cases to juries in state and federal court, as well as trying cases before arbitrators and in administrative proceedings.
 He has also practiced in the appellate courts, including arguing cases orally to the Fifth Circuit Court of Appeals and the Texas Supreme Court.
-He has conducted, as the lead lawyer, arbitrations before the American Arbitration Association and private arbitrators.
 Through working with clients and by achieving positive results, Scott has developed strong relationships with his past and present clients.
 Thus, he continues to welcome and enjoy the challenge of representing individuals against more powerful interests.

 Scott earned a Bachelor of Arts in History with Distinction from the University of Virginia in 1999.
 Following graduation from UVA, he served with Americorps in the Rio Grande Valley of Texas where he worked for Texas Rural Legal Aid’s Migrant Farmworker Division.
 In 2003, he graduated from the University of Texas School of Law with Honors.
 During law school, Scott was a member and Associate Editor of the Texas Law Review, which published his student Note in 2003.

-Scott lives in Austin, where he enjoys fishing, duck hunting, outdoor activities in and around Central Texas, and spending time with his wife, their son, and their Toller Retriever.
-Scott is a member of First United Methodist Church, where he serves as a Stephen Minister.
+Scott lives in Austin, where he enjoys fishing, outdoor activities in and around Central Texas, and spending time with his wife, their son and daughter, and their Toller Retriever.

 University of Texas School of Law (J.D., with Honors, 2003)